-The Children’s Museum has fun and learning planned throughout the year, even when the kids are out of school!
-Each camp day has a science theme and is packed with scientific investigation, experiments, crafts, and educational games all in the safe and educational environment of our museum.
+Keep your children entertained and educated, even when they are on vacation from school!
+The Children’s Museum has fun and learning planned for several vacation days this school year.
+Each camp day has a theme and is packed with scientific investigation, experiments, crafts, and educational games all in the safe and educational environment of our museum.
 Of course, there’s plenty of time to explore our hands-on, interactive exhibits, see one of our amazing planetarium shows, and have an up-close encounter with a live animal.

-Vacation Science Camp is for children in grades 1– 5.
-Sign up for a single day or multiple days.
+Vacation Science Camp is for children grades 1– 6.

 • Completed health form including immunization record, signed by a physician